jmossorio99/JavaFX-game-based-on-MetalSlug/README.md

-A game based on metal slug using knowledge from Algorithms and Programming course in college.
-Final project for the course
+A game based on metal slug using JavaFX.
+Final project for the course Algorithms and Programming II.